 Brunch lovers should make their way to Cafe Strange Brew, who serve belting Eggs Benedict on super cute crockery - definitely one for Instagram.
 With its art deco furnishings and fabulous menu, Rogano oozes style.
 Try the lobster and langoustine (you won’t regret it).
 For more delicious Scottish seafood, Two Fat Ladies at The Buttery is a Glaswegian institution, offering classic dishes with a modern edge.
 Bread meats bread is the place to stop for trendy burgers and bulging butties, and for even more independent bars, cafes and restaurants, head to Glasgow's West End and explore Ashton Lane.

 Each of Glasgow’s districts has their own specific appeal and if you’re on the hunt for a bargain, head to the city’s West End.
 It’s full of independent shops and Ashton Lane is one of the best places to eat in Glasgow.
 If you’re in the area, don’t miss Oran Mor.
 This church-turned-theatre venue reinvented lunchtimes with A Play, A Pie and A Pint.
+The Gallery of Modern Art makes stunning use of the 18th Century former Royal Exchange building to striking effect.
+After a wander through the exhibits, you can stop for a bite to eat at one of the many restaurants around the Georgian Royal Exchange Square, browse the shops or grab a photo in front of the Duke of Wellington statue - hopefully he won’t have a traffic cone on his head!
 The Glasgow Science Centre on the South Side, is a must for families.
-With 3 floors of interactive science-learning exhibits, a planetarium and an Imax cinema, bored is the last thing you’ll be.
+With three floors of interactive science-learning exhibits, a planetarium and an Imax cinema, bored is the last thing you’ll be.

 Don’t miss Braehead Mall, where you’ll find over a million square feet of quality Glasgow shopping – plus plenty of places to pick up a hard-earned coffee.
 Princess Square has 5 floors of high fashion, great dining and even a gin bar.
 Ingram Street is beautiful with row after row of designer brands, although it’s the incredible architecture that will really catch your eye here.
 Finally, if you’ve gone completely native, head to Geoffrey (Tailor), where you’ll be able to purchase that traditional kilt you've always wanted.